alongenosar/ios-sdk/README.md

 ```

 ## Step 7: Add this line in your AppDelegate class
-This allows Snappers to determine if the application was launched from an invitation notification
+This allows Snappers to handle notifications that used to launch your application
 ```swift
 import SnappersSDK
 .